‘Research’ / ‘participation’: the blurring of concepts in working with young people

 Digital deliberations: creating a tool for thoughtful democracy

 Leaving the EU will present the UK with a new set of policy options and choices in areas that are currently largely determined by decisions made in Brussels, many of which have not received extended public debate.
-We present the experience (with some initial findings) of designing and delivering the UK’s largest online Deliberative Poll on public attitudes towards such future policy areas.
+In this session we introduce you to our work running the UK’s largest online Deliberative Poll on three such policy areas – which involved bringing a representative sample of adults together to gauge what they think about a topic (using pre- and post-surveys) once they have had the opportunity to consider and debate it.
+Such ‘digital deliberation’ has the potential to provide an effective as well as a less costly way of undertaking deliberative public consultation.

 Can realist evaluation be applied to evaluation of a £23bn government scheme?